BeatrisIlieva/js-gems/README.md

 - Here, an advanced product filtering system awaits, allowing users to refine their search further.
   - The selection menu not only filters the displayed products based on user preferences but also dynamically adjusts other checkboxes based on the available products.
   - A counter is placed next to each checkbox within the multiple checkboxes form.
 These counters provide real-time feedback, indicating the exact number of products available for each checkbox selection.

+4. #### Shopping Cart:
+##### Adding to Cart:
+- After successfully adding items to the shopping bag, customers are redirected to their personalized shopping cart.
+This page provides a detailed overview, including information about the quantity of each product, the total price based on the selected quantity, and the overall order total.

+- Customers have the flexibility to adjust the quantity directly on the shopping cart page.
+Increasing or decreasing the quantity dynamically updates both the displayed total price and the inventory quantity in real-time.
+- For added convenience, if a product is added for a first or a second time from the product page, a quantity of one is automatically appended.
+Conversely, using the 'Update Quantity' button to set the quantity to zero removes the product from the shopping cart.
+Customers can also add as much quantity as available in the inventory, ensuring a flexible and tailored shopping experience.
+- Non-registered users can add items to their shopping cart without creating an account.
+  - When users add items to their shopping cart, a cart is created in our database and linked to their current session ID.
+This session key serves as a temporary identifier.
+  - Our system is designed with dedicated settings and functions to ensure that the session key remains associated with the user's cart and account even after completing the registration process.
+  - After a customer completes the registration, they will be redirected back to their shopping cart.
+All the items they had selected before registering will still be there, ready for them to proceed with their purchase.